MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 In this case instead of starting with `G29 P1` to automatically probe the bed, you want to start with `G29 P0` to zero the mesh.
 From here you can go straight to the cycle of `G26...` to print a test pattern and `G29 P4 R...` to fine-tune mesh points - probably working your way 'down' from the worst area(s) of the validation pattern, and using `G29 S` to save results between iterations.
 You can also use `G29 P2` to manually probe first, which is recommended.

 If you use `G29 P2` to probe manually first, you probably want to *at least* probe the center and four corners of the bed -- possibly some points in between as well.
-Then you want to use `G29 P3` commands to fill in reasonable initial values for the rest of the mesh before moving on to the `G26` / `G29 P4` cycle. `G29 P3 Rn Cx.xx` will fill in the nearest n grid points (to the nozzle) with the value specified by `Cx.xx`
+Then you want to use `G29 P3` commands to fill in reasonable initial values for the rest of the mesh before moving on to the `G26` / `G29 P4` cycle. `G29 P3 Rn Cx.xx` will fill in the nearest n grid points (to the nozzle) with the value specified by `Cx.xx`.
+You will probably have to use the `G29 P3 C...` form initially, rather than trying to let the smart fill algorithm handle lots of undefined points.

 So in summary, initial set-up of a mesh might look like this: